SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 ### 9. Parameter Remapping

-The final issue we can address has to do with the optimization parameters.
-While there is more intuition to using the cubic spiral coefficients in our objective function, we can actually reduce the number of parameters we are searching over by taking the final curvature boundary constraint into consideration.
-Let's redefine our cubic spiral using a different set of parameters denoted by the vector p where p has five elements.
+The final issue we can address has to do with the **optimization parameters**.
+While there is more intuition to using the cubic spiral coefficients in our objective function, we can actually reduce the number of parameters we are searching over by taking the final curvature boundary constraint into consideration. vLet's redefine our cubic spiral using a different set of parameters denoted by the vector p where p has five elements.
 First, we have p naught through p3, which denote the curvature at the start, one-third point and two-thirds point and the endpoint.
 The final term p4 is the final arc length of the path.
 Conveniently, we have a closed form mapping between the curvature parameter and the spiral parameters as shown here.
 We can therefore easily compute all of our constraints and objective terms as a function of these new p variables instead of the coefficients of the spiral.

 ![1565784385646](assets/1565784385646.png)